Dennis the Menace and Gnasher: Television and video

 Later in 2009, Dennis re-appeared on television again in a series (along with the Australian studio) once again called Dennis & Gnasher.
-His behaviour was toned down far more showing quite a different personality to that of the comic Dennis, which was changed to match the TV series but has since gradually changed back.
+His behaviour was toned down far more showing quite a different personality to that of the comic Dennis, which was changed to match the TV series but it has since gradually changed back.
 This Dennis preferred fun over mischief and often did menacing inadvertently.
 The first season ran for 52 episodes on CBBC and in the U.S., it was also shown on The Hub (now known as "Discovery Family").
 In mid-2013, the show returned with a new name, Dennis the Menace and Gnasher.
 The second season ran for 50 episodes on the CBBC channel.
 Dennis was voiced by Sophie Aldred in the first series, and Chris Johnson in the second series.
 Jane Ubrien voiced Dennis in the series' Australian dub.

 In 2017, a new series aired, titled Dennis & Gnasher: Unleashed!.
 It is the first series to be animated in CGI.
 Freddie Fox provides Dennis' voice in the new series.

 In 2020, a series revolving around Dennis as a teenager was pitched.
 It was reported to be a darker take on the comic – not too dissimilar to American television series Chilling Adventures of Sabrina and Riverdale.
-The story would focus on Dennis and his troubles with police and was reported to be influenced by British drama series Skins.
+The story would focus on Dennis and his troubles with police and it was reported to be influenced by British drama series Skins.
 It is unknown if it was scrapped or cancelled, due to the copyrights from The Beano.

 Video games

 Dennis is playable in the PC game Beanotown Racing.
 His vehicle is his Menace-Mobile, designed as a dune buggy.
 He and Gnasher are non-playable characters in the iPhone game, Dennis & Gnasher: Blast in Beanotown.
+In December 2014, an official Dennis the Menace Minecraft mod was released.